emardini/FilteredMap/README.md

 * Bootstrap provides the required responsivenes
 * This can also be done without coding using google custom maps for example :)
 * The google places dataset is not comprehensive
-* The demo does nor include localization, the string resources are hardcoded
+* The demo does not include localization, the string resources are hardcoded
+* There is no meaninngful business logic that requires unit testing, the code is mainly plumbing